-The following definitions apply to portions of the traffic circuit:
+5. The following definitions apply to portions of the traffic circuit:

-The upwind side is the area on the opposite side of the landing runway from the downwind leg.
+6. The upwind side is the area on the opposite side of the landing runway from the downwind leg.
 Approach should be made into this area at or above circuit height.

-The circuit joining crosswind is a corridor, lying within the airspace between the centre of the landing runway and its upwind end, linking the upwind side and the downwind leg.
+7. The circuit joining crosswind is a corridor, lying within the airspace between the centre of the landing runway and its upwind end, linking the upwind side and the downwind leg.

-The downwind leg is a flight path, opposite to the direction of landing, which is parallel to and at a sufficient distance from the landing runway to permit a standard rate-one turn to the base leg.
+8. The downwind leg is a flight path, opposite to the direction of landing, which is parallel to and at a sufficient distance from the landing runway to permit a standard rate-one turn to the base leg.

-The base leg is a flight path at right angles to the direction of landing and sufficiently downwind of the approach end of the landing run-way to permit at least a 1⁄4 mile final approach leg after completion of a standard rate -one turn to final approach.
+9. The base leg is a flight path at right angles to direction the of landing and sufficiently downwind of the approach end of the landing run-way to permit at least a 1/4 mile final approach leg after completion of a standard rate one turn to final approach.

-10. The final approach leg is a flight path in the
+10. The final

-direction If landing, commencing at least $\frac{1}{4}$ mile from the runway threshold, wherein an airplane is in line with the landing runway and descending towards the runway threshold
+approach leg is a flight path in the direction If landing, commencing at least /4 mile from the runway threshold, wherein an airplane is in line with the landing runway and descending towards the runway threshold approach leg.
+The principal difference is that you must established communication with the control tower if flying at controlled airports.